Falk College Student Organizations

 During the Spring 2025 semester, club members collaborated on an NFL Draft project.
 They created scouting reports for draft prospects and team-specific reports and worked together to build a consensus Big Board.
 View their work at this link:

-Club officers for 2025-26 are President Nick Wolfe, Vice President James Cummings, Director of Research Noah Bair, Director of Outreach Alex Percey and Senior/Graduate Advisors Austin Ambler and Zach Seidel.
-For more information, email Nick Wolfe at niwolfe@syr.edu.
+Club officers for 2025-26 are President Nick Wolfe, Vice President James Cummings, Director of Research Noah Bair, Director of Outreach Alex Percey and Graduate Advisors Austin Ambler and Zach Seidel.
+Contact Wolfe at niwolfe@syr.edu for more information.

 The Hockey Analytics Club is a student-run organization that meets weekly during the academic year to discuss trends and events in the world of hockey.
 The Club also conducts analytical research and has worked with the Syracuse University women’s ice hockey team, the AHL’s Syracuse Crunch, and the Tennity Adult League.